arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 <https://www.consul.io/docs/agent/services.html> if you want to advertise an IP
 address that is meaningful to other nodes in the datacenter.

-:ship: You can also use the DNS interface to retrieve the entire address/port pair as a `SRV` record.
+:shipit: You can also use the DNS interface to retrieve the entire address/port pair as a `SRV` record.
 ```bash
 dig @127.0.0.1 -p 8600 web.service.consul SRV
 ```

-:ship: You can also use the DNS interface to filter services by tags.
+:shipit: You can also use the DNS interface to filter services by tags.
 The format for tag-based service queries is `TAG.NAME.service.consul`.
 ```bash
 dig @127.0.0.1 -p 8600 rails.web.service.consul